CosmicLabs-HQ/Systems-Engineer/README.md

 - Why this role and why Cosmic Labs
 - What you bring technically
 - Soonest available start date
+- Availability over next 5 days for a phone call
 - Education and years of experience
 - Confirmation of U.S. citizenship and prior DoD/IC/FedCiv experience